 Reference checks are a critical part of any hiring process.
 However, when you’re recruiting accounting professionals in management and executive positions, there are extra considerations that should be taken into account due to the significance of their potential impact on your organisation.

 When it comes to hiring senior Accounting executives and managers, it’s vital to understand the candidate’s career in great detail, the strengths and weaknesses as well as the personal characteristics they’ve demonstrated over a long period of time.
 With more experience at interviewing and an increased level of confidence in their abilities, senior and executive level professionals can be highly persuasive in communicating their credentials, work performance and expertise, which often sees a much quicker hiring decision by the employer to make an offer.
-By being prepared to reevaluate based on a less than favourable reference will ensure you assess all options.
+Being prepared to reevaluate based on a less-than-favourable reference will ensure you assess all options.

 Talking to a previous employee can also be quite insightful.
 They can help you understand what the candidate’s leadership style was like and what the team thought of them.
 Speaking to an employee also gives you an indication of the types of people the candidate likes to have in their team.